gmp26/sources/resources/NA3_RT1/index.md

 <div id="question3" class="collapse">
 	<p>
-		How can we record the information from the diagram in the form of questions?
+		How can we record the information from the diagram in the form of equations?

 		When might the diagram be more convenient?
 When might the equations be more convenient?
 	</p>